Eigenvector continuation for the pairing Hamiltonian: Eigenvector continuation as a resummation tool

-As shown by the second- and third-order MBPT results, the perturbative expansion is only reliable for moderate couplings and fails for larger values.
-However, the \ecpt{1} results are in good agreement with the exact solution for a wide range of couplings.
-The EC framework thus effectively resums particle-hole correlations emerging from leading order perturbative corrections to the ground state.
-In addition, \ecpt{1} and \pCI{2} give very similar results for all coupling values.
-This is to be expected since both frameworks probe up to two-particle-two-hole correlations in the configuration space, either by a large-scale expansion in Slater determinants in \pCI{2} or by a small-scale expansion of multi-reference states arising from the perturbative state amplitudes in \ecpt{1}.
+As shown in Fig.~\ref{fig:mbbenchmark}, the \ecpt{1} results perform at a similar level as state-of-the-art nonperturbative coupled-cluster doubles (CCD)~\cite{Hage14RPP,Lie17CompNucPhys} and in-medium similarity renormalization group (IMSRG)~\cite{Herg16PR,Hergert2017} calculations when restricted to the normal phase, which is relevant for ab initio calculations of medium-mass nuclei.
+Still the CCD and IMSRG results are consistently closer to the exact solution which we attribute to a more elaborate resummation of higher-order effects that are absent from the simpler \ecpt{1} estimate.
+Once further corrections are included, \eg{}, using \ecpt{$n\geq 2$}, the variational character of the EC ensures improvement of our results towards the Richardson solution.

 The failure of conventional basis-expansion approaches can be understood in terms of the norm matrix shown in Fig.~\ref{fig:Normmatrix} obtained by sampling $n=200$ couplings from the interval $g\in[-2,2]$ and evaluating the overlap of the resulting ground-state eigenvectors.
 Matrix elements $|N_{pq}| \approx 1$ indicate similar structures in the ground states, $|\Psi(g_p)\ra$ and $|\Psi(g_q)\ra$.
 In the case where $g_p$ and $g_q$ belong to the same regime (either normal or superfluid) the eigenvectors show strong linear dependencies, thus, indicating similar correlations for the two couplings.
 However, for $g_p < \gcrit < g_q$ the overlap is significantly reduced yielding almost orthogonal eigenvectors from the two regimes.
 As a consequence, one cannot expect a Slater-determinant-based correlation expansion to give accurate results in the superfluid regime~\cite{Lacroix2012}.
 This also holds for non-perturbative expansions since the breakdown is related to the use of an improper reference state and not a lack of non-perturbative ladder-type resummations of particle-hole correlations.
 Figure~\ref{fig:Normmatrix} also nicely illustrates the weak dependence of the eigenstates on the parameters in each regime, which is fundamental to the EC.